The Evidence on: Group B Strep

 What is the best time to receive antibiotics for GBS?

-In another study published in 2013, researchers reviewed the medical records of 4,756 birthing people who received antibiotics during labor for GBS– 1,149 received antibiotics for less than 4 hours, and 3,633 receiving antibiotics for 4 or more hours.
-More infants whose mothers received less than 4 hours of antibiotics had a discharge diagnosis of sepsis when compared to infants whose mothers received 4 hours or more of antibiotics (1.4% versus 0.4%.)
+In another study, researchers reviewed the medical records of 4,756 birthing people who received antibiotics during labor for GBS– 1,149 received antibiotics for less than 4 hours, and 3,633 receiving antibiotics for 4 or more hours.
+There was a higher rate of newborn sepsis in cases where less than 4 hours of antibiotics had been delivered, as compared to receiving 4 hours or more of antibiotics (1.4% versus 0.4%.)
 (Turrentine et al., 2013).

 How will antibiotics during labor affect a newborn’s microbiome?

 At the beginning of this article, we discussed the importance of the microbiome, and how it is seeded at birth.
 Unfortunately, antibiotics don’t just affect the bad bacteria that they are targeting—they also impact other bacteria, including good bacteria, or probiotics.

 When this Evidence Based Birth® article was first published in early 2014, there was no research on the microbiome effects of in-labor antibiotics for GBS.
 Since that time, researchers have published two meta-analyses and at least nine individual studies on the microbiota consequences of IV antibiotics during labor for Group B Strep.

 We reviewed nine studies (Table 2) in which researchers enrolled infants who were exposed to antibiotics during labor (typically for GBS) as well as infants who were not exposed to IV antibiotics during labor.
 Most researchers studied the infant gut microbiome by collecting and analyzing bacteria in stool samples at different time points, ranging from two days of life to one year of age.